MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-resource-manager.md

 # Create an Azure Managed Lustre file system using Azure Resource Manager templates

 You can automate Azure Managed Lustre file system creation by using Azure Resource Manager templates.
-This article explains the basic procedure and gives examples of the files you'll need.
+This article explains the basic procedure and gives examples of the files you need.

 For more information about resource manager templates, see [Azure Resource Manager templates](/azure/azure-resource-manager/templates/).